iamnachoj/Tercios-Web-Application/README.md

 # Tercios Web Application
- Tercios the football bar finder
+ Tercios the football bar finder.
+An app that helps you finding bars in the area that will play your favourite football match.

+Stack: HTML CSS & JS.
+(Node.js + express)

 For now, landing page is finished.